 We attribute this difficulty in tuning parameters to the fact that despite our efforts with algorithm 2, our synthetic novel tuning set still suffers from many of the biases in cross-validation testing discussed in section 4.2.
-This is evidenced by the performance metrics on the novel tuning data validation subset, which are more similar to the testing performance than the novel performance, indicating that the evaluative annotations are still encoded in the association data.
 One possible remedy to this problem would be to tune the parameters with a third set of actual GO annotations further back in time, so parameters would be tuned with data from year X on year X+1, then predictions made from year X+1 and evaluated with year X+2.
 There is also the possibility of tuning all three parameters at once, rather than in two different iterations.
 Lastly, we see the need for a different methodology to deal with the differing magnitude of score differences, other than the normalization scheme proposed, as our scheme is sensitive to the candidate parameters chosen, where a parameter combination that performs very poorly in only one of the evaluation metrics will skew the magnitude of the contribution of that metric for all the strong performers in that metric (I need to find a better way to say that).

 5.3 Negative Example Choice

 One of the largest factors contributing to the success of our algorithm is our choice of negative examples.
-We investigate this further by comparing the SW network combination algorithm with no label bias method, and three different negative example methods: the sibling negative examples, setting all non positive genes with GO annotations to negative examples, and our novel negative example approach.
+We investigate this further by comparing the SW network combination algorithm with no label bias method, and three different negative example methods: the sibling negative examples, setting all non positive genes with GO annotations to negative examples, and our new negative example approach.
 As shown in figure 7, in all cases our negative example choice outperforms previous choices, and approaches the performance of our full SWSN with ALBias and tuned parameters algorithm in several metrics.

 Figure 7.
 Performance metrics for negative example choices